flisanp/ms3-baby-food-recipes/README.md

 1. Log in to Github.
 2. Navigate to the [repository](https://github.com/flisanp/ms3-baby-food-recipes)
-3. Click the tab that says "Code" and from the dropdown menu choose copy the Git URL
+3. Click the tab that says "Code" and from the dropdown menu choose copy Git URL
 4. Open Git and type "git clone" in the terminal followed by the URL you just copied, press enter to create your local clone
 5. To install the packages listed in the requirements file type the following in the terminal: pip install -r requirements.txt